 Step 1: Add A New Blank Layer

-Even though our goal is to make the original photo look better, we still want to protect the original image, so let’s add a new blank layer above the Background layer.
+Even though our goal is to make the photo look better, we still want to protect the original, so let’s add a new blank layer above the Background layer.
 We’ll do all of our spot healing work on this separate layer.
-Click on the New Layer icon at the bottom of the Layers palette:
+Click on the New Layer icon at the bottom of the Layers panel:

 Step 2: Rename The New Layer